gabrielfernando01/scala_and_spark_for_bd/chapter_2/README.md

 ### Singlenton and companion objects.

 In this subsection, we will see a comparative analysis between the singleton object in Scala 🟥 and Java ☕.
 The idea beneath the singleton pattern is to have an implementation that makes sure that only a single instance of a class can exist.
-Here's an example of the Singleton pattern in Java:
+Here's an example of the Singleton pattern in Java ☕:

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/chapter_2/image/singlenton_java.png)